 This topic explains how to virtualize traffic that is captured in traffic logs.

-Virtualize can virtualize application behavior that is captured in traffic logs—including:
+You can virtualize application behavior captured in traffic logs, including:

 - Logs produced by Virtualize message proxies or recording proxies (e.g., for JMS, MQ, HTTP).

 - Logs produced from other sources; for example:

 - Message traces or logs captured at the network level using network sniffing tools.

 - HTTP logs obtained by having your application log its traffic.